alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Environment/CurrentHumidity-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-The current relative humidity, expressed in percentage(0~100%).
+The current value of relative humidity.
 Relative humidity is the ratio of the partial pressure of water vapor to the equilibrium vapor pressure of water at the same temperature.
+If **MaxValue** is equal to 100, it represents the current humidity value as a quantitative percentage (0~100%).
+Otherwise, it represents the current humidity value as a qualitative level (0~MaxValue).
+0 represents the lowest level of humidity, and MaxValue represents the highest level of humidity.

 #### MaxValue